 For vegetation found outdoors, it is recommended that irrigation be repeated three to four times a week, while for flora found in spaces with moderate light, it is advisable to ensure that they maintain a constant humidity, as long as it does not become stagnant so that their roots can be oxygenated.

 In the case of gardens with desert plants, the frequency of irrigation should be extended, since these are species that have adapted to survive in adverse climates and excess humidity is harmful to them.

 When we are looking to give an aesthetic form to our trees and plants, the technique that helps us decide which are the arms that we should remove consists of choosing those that are directing their growth downwards, and making a cut near the trunk that gives rise to it, which will help their quick recovery.

 The best time to prune is during the change of season, preferably in October or April, as this promotes the recovery of the plant.
 Another recommendation to shape its development is the use of "guides", which are very useful to keep our vegetation upright.

 How should I fumigate them?

-A common problem occurs when plants are attacked by pests that damage their leaves, or that can even lead them to death, so it is necessary to see the schedule of activity of these organisms to spray at that time the fumigant and this will achieve that the effect of this substance has better results.
+A common problem occurs when plants are attacked by pests that damage their leaves, or that can even lead them to death, so it is necessary to see the schedule of activity of these organisms to spray at that time fumigant and this will achieve that the effect of this substance has better results.
 Similarly, it is recommended that the manufacturer's instructions for use are always followed.
-Also, we can include some home treatment (soapy water with vinegar, coffee, garlic extract, etc.) or some plants that release repellents naturally (marigold, citronella, mint, rosemary, basil, agerate, etc.).
+Also, we can include some home treatment (soapy water with vinegar, coffee, garlic extract, etc.) or some plants that release repellents naturally (marigold, citronella, mint, rosemary, basil, aggregate, etc.).